 There are many ways to get around but for me a scooter gives me the freedom to go everywhere I want to and at any given time.
 Whenever I am driving in Bali on a scooter it makes me smile and seriously gives me a happy feeling.
 Plus we are only talking about $3 per day in most Bali scooter rental places If you are an outdoor person forget about transportation in a car, the weather is mostly lovely and even when it starts pouring down it wont get cold, just drive a little slower.
 I once had to drive an hour through the pouring rain, eventually it cleared up and I can hardly describe the first rays of sunlight on my body.
 Being out in nature exploring the island is what makes me so happy being here!
 I love you Bali!

-Where to stay on the island?
+Where to stay in Bali?
 I have been visiting in a bunch of resort, take a look at these amazing Hotels & Resorts!